justinemcauliffe/CMPT-220L-903-21S/SemesterProject/ReadMe.md

 The print statement "This prints the nth largest element, 3" states that I want to print the third largest element in the binary search tree.
-I put System.out.println(bt.Nth(bt.root,3).value) which prints the third root but calling the Nth function with (bt.root,3) that calls the third largest node, but I had to .value it to get the third largest node's value.
+I put System.out.println(bt.Nth(bt.root,3).value) which prints the third root but calling the nth function with (bt.root,3) that calls the third largest node, but I had to .value it to get the third largest node's value.